 Taxonomy reference fields can be added to any entity, such as user accounts, custom blocks, or regular content items.
 If you use them to classify regular content items, your site will automatically be set up with taxonomy listing pages for each term; each of these pages lists all of the content items that are classified with that term.
 For example, if you created several recipes that all had carrots as an ingredient, you might see something like this on the Carrots taxonomy listing page:

-Adapted and edited by Surendra Mohan, Jennifer Hodgdon, and Jojy Alphonso at Red Crackle from "Organizing content with taxonomies" and "About taxonomies", copyright 2000-2017 by the individual contributors to the Drupal Community Documentation.
+Adapted and edited by Surendra Mohan, Jennifer Hodgdon, and Jojy Alphonso at Red Crackle from "Organizing content with taxonomies" and "About taxonomy", copyright 2000-2020 by the individual contributors to the Drupal Community Documentation.